rgb-archive/spec/01-rgb.md

 The proof is hashed and a commitment to the hash is included in the transaction, in this case using an `OP_RETURN`.

-This proof is also simmetrically encrypted with the dark-tag using AES 256 together with the entire chain of proofs up to the issuance of the token and uploaded to the storage server(s) selected by the payee.
+This proof is also symmetrically encrypted with the dark-tag using AES 256 together with the entire chain of proofs up to the issuance of the token and uploaded to the storage server(s) selected by the payee.

 ### Color Addition
 [expand]